 If command is supplied, it replaces the shell without creating a new process.
-If the '-1' option is supplied, the shell places a dash at the beginning of the zeroth argument passed to command.
+If the -1 option is supplied, the shell places a dash at the beginning of the zeroth argument passed to command.
 This is what the login program does.
-The '-c' option causes command to be executed with an empty environment.
-If '-a' is supplied, the shell passes name as the zeroth argument to command.
+The -c option causes command to be executed with an empty environment.
+If -a is supplied, the shell passes name as the zeroth argument to command.
+If command cannot be executed for some reason, a non-interactive shell exits, unless the execfail shell option is enabled.
+In that case, it returns failure.
+An interactive shell returns failure if the file cannot be executed.
 If no command is specified, redirections may be used to affect the current shell environment.
 If there are no redirection errors, the return status is zero; otherwise the return status is non-zero.